JGrebot/fcc-bz-mesh/README.md

 You can now use [this repo](https://github.com/RemiHelleboid/EmpiricalPseudopotential) from my friend Rémi Helleboid in order to actually compute the band structure on  the created mesh.
 And visualize the output with Paraview to get nice animations.

-## A parser
-Just a python parser example in order to export vertices and tetrahedra informations from the .mesh created.